May 24, 2006

 The problem for the karma-based religions with things like the tsunami is understanding how the karma of so many diverse individuals could coincide so that they all perished in the same way within the space of minutes.
 But again, the MWC can be invoked to say that there is no requirement that we should be able to understand how the karmic laws work

-(One question that struck me during the discussion was that in Hinduism, a belief in God coexists with a belief in karma and I was not sure how that works.
+(One question that struck me during the discussion was that in Hinduism, a belief in God coexisted with a belief in karma and I was not sure how that could work.
 After all, if God can intervene in the world, then can the karmic laws be over-ridden?
 Perhaps someone who knows more about this can enlighten me.)